qoherent/ria-hub-docs/docs/content/Usage/permissions.md

 # Permissions

-Gitea supports permissions for repository so that you can give different access for different people.
+RIA Hub supports permissions for repository so that you can give different access for different people.
 At first, we need to know about `Unit`.

 ## Unit

-In Gitea, we call a sub module of a repository `Unit`.
+In RIA Hub, we call a sub module of a repository `Unit`.
 Now we have following possible units.

 | Name            | Description                                          | Permissions |
 | --------------- | ---------------------------------------------------- | ----------- |